-Blue Lagoon Port Dickson (also called Tanjung Biru) is a small but very nice beach in the Port Dickson area.
-It’s located about 17 kilometres south of Port Dickson town and is best known for Blue Lagoon Beach, Port Dickson which is secluded but well worth a visit for its clear blue waters and sandy beach!
+Blue Lagoon Port Dickson (also called Tanjung Biru) is a small, but very nice beach in the Port Dickson area.
+It’s located about 17 kilometres south of Port Dickson town.
+It’s known as being the best beach in the area thanks to its clear blue waters, sandy beach and pretty green surrounds.

 Weekends at Blue Lagoon Beach PD (Tanjung Biru beach as it’s also known) can be quite busy but pick a weekday and you might get it to yourself!

-Blue Lagoon, Malaysia is close to the Tanjung Tuan Forest Reserve which gives it both a beautiful backdrop and the fact that there is often wildlife to spot such as squirrels and monkeys.
+Blue Lagoon, Malaysia is close to the Tanjung Tuan Forest Reserve which gives it both a beautiful backdrop and the chance to spot wildlife.
+Keep a look out for animals such as squirrels and monkeys.

 The water is very calm and quite shallow thanks to natural sandbanks which protect the bay.
 This also keeps water sports away from the shore and helps with the peaceful and safe atmosphere.